staeff/todo-backend-flask/Readme.md

 A [todo backend](http://todobackend.com) written in Python with Flask.

 ## Tests
-You can run the unit tests with `python -m unittest discover`.
+You can run the unit tests with `pytest`.

 ## Server
 You can start a debug server by executing `run_debug_server.py`